Black Friday

 Researchers have actually made progress with modeling the movements of stampeding people.
 If the density of a crowd reaches a high enough level, the collision of one person into another can cause one of those individuals (or sometimes both) to become suspended against others’ bodies in a way that they cease to have contact with the ground and thus control over their movements.
 This causes them to collide with others, potentially setting off a chain reaction that resembles falling dominoes or a wave.
 These effects are exacerbated when all (or a critical mass) of the crowd is attempting to reach a single area, as is often the case when Black Friday shopping injuries occur.
 [6]

 It seems that this year’s Black Friday was largely unmarred by this kind of stampede activity, but we are not yet far enough removed from the frenzied shopping day to know whether there were unreported incidents of injuries.
+From stampedes to Nevada slips and falls, Black Friday shopping injuries can take many forms.
 If you or a loved one were harmed in a Black Friday shopping injury in Las Vegas or elsewhere in the state or across the country, contact an experienced personal injury attorney for advice.

 [1] https://blackfriday.com/stores/black-friday